beeware/toga/docs/reference/api/widgets/numberinput.rst

     widget.value = 2.718

-NumberInput's properties can accept integers, floats, and strings containing numbers, but they always return ``decimal.Decimal`` objects to ensure precision is retained.
+NumberInput's properties can accept integers, floats, and strings containing numbers, but they always return :any:`decimal.Decimal` objects to ensure precision is retained.

 Reference